brian14708/wh-briefings/presidential-actions/2021-03/2021-03-31-a-proclamation-on-national-donate-life-month-2021.md

 modified_time: 2021-03-31 16:51:06-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/03/31/a-proclamation-on-national-donate-life-month-2021/
 published_time: 2021-03-31 16:51:05-04:00
-title: A Proclamation on National Donate Life Month, 2021
+title: "A Proclamation on National Donate Life Month,\_2021"
 ---

 April is National Donate Life Month, a time for all Americans to